Content tagged with Aerospace

 3D Printing Flies High

 Materials and processes for creating 3D printed production parts from plastics, metals, and even carbon composites are on the horizon for aerospace applications.

 Biggest, Fastest Titanium 3D Printer

 A pact among Airbus, aerostructure manufacturer Aerosud, and the South African Council for Scientific and Industrial Research (CSIR) aims to develop the biggest, fastest 3D printer possible for making titanium aircraft and satellite components.

-Focus on Fundamentals consists of 45-minute on-line classes that cover a host of technologies.
 You learn without leaving the comfort of your desk.
 All classes are taught by subject-matter experts and all are archived.
-So if you can't attend live, attend at your convenience.